The Damned (The Walking Dead): Plot

 Morgan, Tara, and Jesus lead a silent coordinated surprise attack on the same radio telescope observatory they had previously cleared of Saviors; however, Morgan, along with Andy and Freddie, appear to be gunned down.
-Tara and Jesus find a man cowering in a closet claimed to be a worker from the Sanctuary, and while Tara is eager to kill him, Jesus insists they keep him alive.
+Tara and Jesus find a man cowering in a closet claiming to be a worker from the Sanctuary, and while Tara is eager to kill him, Jesus insists they keep him alive.
 However, the man turns on them, threatening to shoot Jesus.
 Tara and Jesus overpower him and tie him up.
 They later find the remaining Saviors who voluntarily drop their guns.
 Morgan, who was only stunned unconscious in the attack, vengefully kills any remaining Saviors on his way out and is stopped by Jesus from killing the ones they have taken captive.

 King Ezekiel and Carol command their forces to a Savior pharmacy lab.
 With only one Savior left, they try to shoot him but only wound him, giving the guard the chance to set off a smoke bomb and unleash walkers that had been trapped within the building.
 Ezekiel's group readily dispatches them, but the guard has escaped and they fear he might reach a nearby Savior stronghold to warn them.
 They find a trail of blood and surmise he is moving slowly; they also discover a walker with its skin ripped off and Ezekiel becomes curious as to its fate.
 They eventually catch up with the man and Shiva the tiger mauls him to death.
 Ezekiel enthusiastically rallies his troops to take the nearby Savior stronghold, despite the Saviors knowing they are coming.

 Aaron and his boyfriend Eric lead the assault on a warehouse where many Saviors are holed up.
 Francine dies of a shot in the chest during the shooting.
 When some of the Saviors attempt to flank them, Eric takes a risky move to move around cover and stop them.
 The firefight is protracted and the Saviors realize too late that its goal was to wait out the deaths of the first victims to reanimate into walkers, as to attack the remaining Saviors within.
 As the fight dies down, Aaron finds Eric had been shot in the stomach and races him to safety.

 Using Aaron's distraction, Rick and Daryl sneak into a town hall, where Dwight's info said that heavy machine guns are hidden; Rick desires to capture these to prevent the Saviors using them to clear the walker horde.
 Finding the place empty, the two split up.
 Rick encounters one man and gets into a fight, the man seemingly protecting a specific door.
 Rick impales him on a shelf bracket and then opens the door, only to find a sleeping infant, and Rick becomes devastated.
 He is distracted enough by his act that he is easily caught at gunpoint by Morales, one of the first survivors Rick met at Atlanta, and who is now loyal to the Saviors.